Compression Set in Gaskets: What It Is and How to Prevent It

 Selecting the right material to address compression set requires real-world testing to ensure performance under intended conditions.

-For reclosable seals—like those on doors or detachable units—a soft material with a low compression set is ideal, as these materials can spring back to their original shape after being compressed.
+For reclosable seals — like those on doors or detachable units — a soft material with a low compression set is ideal, as these materials can spring back to their original shape after being compressed.

-In contrast, many permanent enclosures perform well with materials that have a higher compression set.
+Many permanent enclosures perform well with materials that have a higher compression set.
 However, if these enclosures are opened for repairs or cleaning, it’s essential to inspect the gaskets regularly and replace them as needed for optimal sealing performance.

 To get more insight on SRP’s added value as you refine material selection, download our case study on our resources page: Identifying the Right Gasket Material to Restore Function to a Gas Detector.